Bssundarkumar/Java-_RestEasy/README.md

 Java Application can run on Toomcat Server

-Here You can add the new user, delete User, It had a dummy user, You can see all the Users in the JSON Format It is implemented using RESTEasy, Json using maven
+Here You can add the new user, delete User, It had a dummy user, You can see all the Users in the JSON Format CURD operaions implemented using RESTEasy, Json using maven

 API: You can Implement on PostMan
 a.
 Add New User: